White Collar Criminal Defense

 Corporate executives can lose their jobs if they do not cooperate with an SEC investigation.
 Giving testimony to the SEC, however, may result in criminal indictment or strengthen the government's criminal case against you, because the SEC can and does turn over records of its civil fraud investigations to the Department of Justice.

 Mr. Wisenberg helps his clients weigh their options.
 Losing a high-paying executive job can be devastating, but 10 years in federal prison is far worse.
-To protect his or her interests, no citizen should participate in an SEC investigation without first consulting with a white collar defense lawyer experienced in defense of securities fraud allegations.
+To protect their own interests, citizens should consult with a white collar defense lawyer experienced in handling securities fraud allegations, before participating in any securities fraud investigation being conducted by the Securities and Exchange Commission (SEC) or the Department of Justice (DOJ).

 Contact a Securities Fraud Defense Attorney

-Feel free to contact white collar criminal defense lawyers Solomon L. Wisenberg online at the Washington, D.C., law offices of Nelson Mullins LLP.
-Attorney Wisenberg represents clients facing securities fraud charges nationwide.
+Feel free to contact white collar criminal defense lawyer Solomon L. Wisenberg online at the Washington, D.C., law offices of Nelson Mullins LLP.
+Mr. Wisenberg represents clients facing securities fraud charges nationwide.